An index of corporate financial performance

 Regional performance

-An analysis of the KPMG FPI country data shows that, quarter-over-quarter, the largest gains in KPMG FPI scores were experienced by companies headquartered in Singapore (up 14.6 points to 90.4), Australia (up 14.0 points to 73.5) and Bangladesh (up 13.7 points to 95.3).
+An analysis of the KPMG FPI country data shows that, quarter-over-quarter, the largest gains in KPMG FPI scores were experienced by companies headquartered in Ireland (up 5.5 points to 91.2), New Zealand (up 5.4 points to 99.6) and India (up 3.5 points to 92.2).

 Given the natural bias for the KPMG FPI to score well-performing companies at high levels (typically between 85 and 99), this index provides a significant opportunity to spot distressed companies that fall outside of the normal range.